prikhi/hkhue/README.md

 ### Slowly Ramping Up Color Temperature

 This script uses an array of (Color Temperature, Brightness, & Minutes) to slowly ramp up the light intensity as you wake up.
+See the `/examples/wakeup/` folder for a Haskell implementation.

 ```sh
 #!/usr/bin/env bash